Sales Engagement - Gong

 Paying for Gong and still running deals on gut feel and stale notes

 Gong captures every call, email thread, and web conference your team runs - but capturing is not the same as using.
-Most mid-market teams end up with a library of recordings nobody reviews, a Deals board that mirrors the same CRM fields managers already distrust, and AI-generated call summaries that get skimmed and forgotten.
-The tracker alerts fire constantly until reps learn to tune them out.
-Forecast categories in Gong stay disconnected from what lives in Salesforce or HubSpot, so revenue leaders are reconciling two systems instead of getting one clear picture.
+Most mid-market teams end up with a library of recordings nobody reviews, a Deals board that mirrors the same CRM fields managers already distrust, and AI call summaries that get skimmed and forgotten.
+Tracker alerts fire constantly until reps tune them out.
+Gong's forecast categories stay disconnected from Salesforce or HubSpot, so revenue leaders reconcile two systems instead of getting one clear picture.
 The platform has the signal; the workflow to act on it was never built.

-Revenue Institute comes in after the license is live and does the configuration work that actually changes behavior.
-That means building call scorecards tied to your specific sales methodology, wiring Gong's activity and sentiment signals back into your CRM as structured fields, setting up Deals views that surface real risk indicators rather than rep-entered close dates, and creating a coaching workflow managers will actually run in their one-on-ones.
-We also connect Gong's engagement data to your outbound sequences so the full buyer interaction picture is in one place.
+Revenue Institute comes in after the license is live and does the configuration work that changes behavior: building call scorecards tied to your sales methodology, wiring Gong's activity and sentiment signals back into your CRM as structured fields, setting up Deals views that surface real risk indicators rather than rep-entered close dates, and creating a coaching workflow managers will actually run in one-on-ones.
+We also connect Gong's engagement data to your outbound sequences so the full buyer interaction picture lives in one place.

 What we do with Gong